RBI Guidelines On Loan-to-Value Ratio For Gold Loan

 Ans.
 You can calculate your gold loan's LTV or loan-to-value ratio using this formula:

-LTV = principal amount % market value of the gold.
+LTV = Taking the loan amount / the market value of your collateral

 Q2.
 How does the LTV ratio affect the interest rate?